SherineBrahma/krad-snr/README.md

 ## 2. Custom Data

-The `krad_snr()` function estimates SNR directly from custom radial k-space data, independent of reconstruction algorithms.
-It calculates signal and noise power in the k-space domain while accounting for noise inhomogeneity and undersampling artifacts.
+The `krad_snr()` function calculates signal and noise power directly from radial k-space data and estimates the SNR in decibels for each temporal frame.
+It includes a compensation step to mitigate the influence of noise in the central region that may affect the signal power calculation.

 ### **Input Format**